 The flight into Egypt window.
 Recounted in Matthew 2, the story relates how the Holy Family—Mary, Joseph, and infant Jesus—flee to Egypt to escape King Herod, who ordered the killing of young children to eliminate the prophesied King of the Jews.
 Joseph, warned by an angel in a dream, swiftly carried his family to Egypt, where they stayed until Herod’s death, fulfilling prophecy and symbolizing Christ’s presence in a world of darkness.
 The episode has long been a popular subject in Christian art, and Zettler depicts the episode focusing on the Holy Family’s determination under angelic protection.
 In popular piety, the event is one of the “seven sorrows” of Mary which she pondered in her heart.
 Author’s photograph.
 September 2015.

-WHO IS ST EDMUND OF CANTERBURY?
+WHO IS ST. EDMUND OF CANTERBURY?

 Nuremberg chronicles, Edmund, Archbishop of Canterbury (1493).
 Public Domain.